How to identify the symptoms of carbon monoxide poisoning

 The only way to tell if there is carbon monoxide in your home is with a working carbon monoxide alarm.

 Make sure to purchase a CO alarm that comes with a certification mark from a certification body accredited by the Standards Council of Canada.
-Before installing your CO alarm, read through the manual it comes with and familiarize yourself with the various sounds it makes.
+Before installing your CO alarm, read through the manual and familiarize yourself with the various sounds it makes and their meaning.
 After installation, keep in mind the alarm’s expiry date—CO alarms typically expire after five to ten years.

 In addition to having a CO alarm, you should make sure your gas appliances are installed and serviced by a licensed gas contractor.
 Book inspections annually, to make sure they’re in good working order and not at risk of producing CO.